The Qualities of a Great Leader

 There might be no leadership quality more critical for a strong leader than the ability to make important decisions.
 What makes decision-making so hard for some people is that for any given problem, there are infinite paths one can take toward a solution.
 How do you know that the path you choose will be viable?
 How do you know that the decision you’re making isn’t going to cause serious setbacks?
 How do you know this choice won’t have a negative impact on your team?

 You’ll never know the answer to those questions until the decision is actually made.
 Dwelling on infinite possibilities is paralysis by analysis.
 You could spend day after day contemplating option after option, but you’ll never know what’s right until you execute.
 If it turns out you made the wrong decision (and at some point you will make a wrong decision, because we all do), then guess what?
 You now have a new opportunity to lead in a different direction with a new decision that will keep you moving forward.
 Had you not decided on anything, you’d still be stagnant with no momentum, no new knowledge and no change.
 So when you’re put in charge, take command.
-Leadership skills are about being able to take the reigns when necessary, even if you’re unsure of what the outcome may be.
+Good leadership skills are about being able to take the reigns when necessary, even if you’re unsure of what the outcome may be.

 Have you ever said the words, “I don’t have time” or “I don’t know the right people to do that” or “I don’t have enough money to make that happen?”
 Then you’re not utilizing all of the resources at your disposal.
 It’s not about the amount of resources you have, it’s about how resourceful you can be – even when you have nothing.
 The best and the brightest leaders the world has ever seen have one major thing in common: They’re all resourceful.
 And there is no greater resource than resourcefulness.
+Of all the qualities of a good leader to cultivate, learning to be resourceful with what’s available to you will enable you to go far in life.

 Years ago, before Apple wasn’t the giant influencer that it was today, it was at a high risk of going under.
 The company was running out of money, new technology and options, so they threw a Hail Mary to Steve Jobs.
 Steve Jobs was given a salary of $1 and the challenge to restart the company.

 What did Jobs do?
+What leadership qualities did he tap into?

 He didn’t upgrade the technology because the technology wasn’t there yet.
 He didn’t throw a bunch of money into branding because they didn’t have the money to do so yet.
 Instead, he honed in on his resource of creativity and made one simple change: He ordered the computers to be redesigned and repackaged in candy-coated colors.
 He already knew that Apple was selling an incredible product, so his challenge was simply to make people view Apple products in a different way.
-And just like that, he set Apple on the path to becoming the champion of innovation it’s known for today.
+And just like that, he set Apple on the path to becoming the champion of innovation it’s known as today.

 If you have clarity around the outcome you seek to achieve and you’re focused on it, you will find the resources to succeed.
 They may already be right in front of you, you just need to put yourself in the right emotional state to see them.